Sam Katz, Mayor of Winnipeg, Canada

 Mayor of Winnipeg

 9 March 2008: Samuel Katz was born in Israel in 1951, though his family emigrated to Winnipeg, Canada shortly after.
 He attended the University of Manitoba in the city, graduating with a BA in Economics and opened a clothes store in the city not long after.
 Katz then built up a local showbusiness empire and became something of a celebrity in the region through his Showtime Productions Inc. entertainment promotions company, which staged concerts by leading pop musicians of the day and musicals in the city.
-Sam Katz has been shortlisted for the 2008 World Mayor Award
+Sam Katz was shortlisted for the 2008 World Mayor Award

 In 1994 he became owner of the Winnipeg Goldeneyes baseball team, building the Canwest Park ground in 1999, in time for Winnipeg’s staging of the Pan American Games that year.
 Katz also founded the Winnipeg Goldeneyes Field of Dreams Foundation, which raises money for children’s charities in the province and for which he was awarded the Queen’s Golden Jubilee Medal in 2002 and the Order of Manitoba in 2004 by the Lt.
 General of Manitoba.
 He has also run businesses in the restaurant and club sectors and was listed as one of 125 Influential Manitobans.